 6. I Spy Bugs

-A great game to play when bored.
+A great fun game to play when bored.
 All you need is green patch.
 Let your child spot as many bugs and insects she can.
-Not only it serves as a great EVS lesson but can also double up as Math fun.

 Catch a bug and put it in a Bug viewer for some extra fun.